- Outgoing students

 Housing and meal plans

 On-campus housing options vary in cost and amenities.
 Information about on-campus housing options is available on the Residence Halls website.
 Information about the cost of the on-campus housing options is available at the Residence Hall Rates website.
 Prices listed are for a full academic year (fall semester and spring semester).
 If you will be studying at Missouri S&T for one semester, the rates will be approximately half of the rates listed on this page.
+Students who will be under the age of 21 on the first day of classes in the semester they plan to study at S&T are required to live in on-campus housing.
+For all other exchange or study abroad students, our recommendation is to select on-campus housing.

 The benefits to living in on-campus housing include